 - To meet customer needs: To stay competitive, organizations must delight the customer on an ongoing basis.
 The customer needs may vary, for example, certain customers may have immediate needs as against long-term needs.
 This will call for a highly agile and just-in-time resource allocation approach.

 - To align with the business objectives: The talent strategy must be in sync with the business strategy, which in turn is based on the market and economic forces.
 A workforce planning strategy is a key component of the talent strategy and must be made to align with the business objectives.

 - To engage and retain top talent: In today’s volatile talent market, employers are finding it increasingly difficult to retain top talent.
 Employers must engage with employees, providing them the right career growth opportunities.
 Workforce planning can help HR do this by creating a real-time talent view across the length and breadth of the organization.
 For example, HR can plan better leadership development initiatives by knowing the gaps in leadership skills early-on.

-- To optimize labour costs: Profitability is the ultimate goal of any business, and labor costs are an important component of overall costs.
+- To optimize labor costs: Profitability is the ultimate goal of any business, and labor costs are an important component of overall costs.
 Businesses must optimize labor costs so as to pass on a cost-benefit to customers.
-With workforce planning tools, managers can get a view of the financial-aspects of their teams, and HR can get a view of the labor market.
+With workforce planning tools, managers can get a view of the financial aspects of their teams, and HR can get a view of the labor market.

 How to Develop a Workforce Plan

 Both business and HR inputs go into making an optimal workforce plan.
 Here’s how:

 - Define the business strategy: The first step is to lay out clearly, the organizational strategy, the operations plan at various levels /functions, and the subsequent people strategy.